patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 #### App Engine Flexible Key Differences from GCE
 * Flexible containers are restarted once a week
-* SSH can be enabled, but is defaultly disabled
+* SSH can be enabled, but is defaulted to disabled
 * Built using cloud build
-* Settings controlled location and automatic colocaion
+* Settings controlled location and automatic collocation

 App Engine includes a cron service, and deploys into many zones by default.
 App Engine is designed to run stateless workloads but you can write to disk on App Engine Flexible.
-App Engine provides task queues for a syncronous and background computing.
+App Engine provides task queues for a synchronous and background computing.

 ## Anthos
 ### Anthos Service Mesh